Elder Race (novella): Major themes

-Style
+Structure

 The story alternates between the viewpoints of Lyn and Nyr.
 Lyn's chapters are told in third person, while Nyr's are narrated in first person.

 Background

-The novella was inspired by Gene Wolfe's 1967 short story Trip, Trap.
-Trip, Trap also features a dual narrative split between a fantasy-medieval setting and a futuristic setting headlined by an anthropologist.
+The novella was inspired by Gene Wolfe's 1967 short story "Trip, Trap".
+The earlier story also features a dual narrative split between events in a fantasy-medieval setting and a futuristic setting headlined by an anthropologist.

 Reception

-Lucy Nield of the Science Fiction Research Association praised Tchaikovsky as a "commanding, imaginative writer, who can master and manipulate genre is any way he sees fit".
+Lucy Nield of the Science Fiction Research Association praised Tchaikovsky as a "commanding, imaginative writer, who can master and manipulate genre in any way he sees fit".

 Writing for Locus, Russell Lesson called the book a "tale with a lot of heart" and praised its mashup of the science fiction and fantasy genres.
 Publishers Weekly called Tchaikovsky a "master of the genre mash-up", writing that he "wows with this inventive and empathetic story of courage, science, and magic".

 A review for Tor.com called the novella's conclusion "unexpectedly moving" and praised the growth of the relationship between Lyn and Nyr over the course of the story.